by governments responding to COVID-19

 have either fully or partially prohibited gatherings.

-- 3 declarations of national states of disaster: Malawi; South Africa; and Zimbabwe
+- 4 declarations of national states of disaster: Angola (state of calamity); Malawi; South Africa; and Zimbabwe

-- 10 declarations of (public) health emergencies: Botswana; Burkina Faso; Republic of Congo; The Gambia; Kenya; Liberia; Madagascar; Niger; Sudan; and Togo
+- 11 declarations of (public) health emergencies: Botswana; Burkina Faso; Republic of Congo; The Gambia; Gabon; Kenya; Liberia; Madagascar; Niger; Togo; and Uganda.

 - Sierra Leone imposed a 12-month state of emergency before recording its first COVID case.

-We have also recorded 74 other executive measures not arising to a state of emergency (including prohibition of gatherings, imposing curfews, etc.) As could be predicted given how easily COVID-19 spreads in crowds, most of the measures heavily curb the freedom of movement and of peaceful assembly, either outright banning of all gatherings, or limiting gatherings to smaller crowds (we’ve seen bans of groups of more than 2 people in Zimbabwe all the way up to bans of more than 100 people in Malawi):
+We have also recorded 106 other executive measures not arising to a state of emergency.
+As could be predicted given how easily COVID-19 spreads in crowds, most of the measures heavily curb the freedom of movement and of peaceful assembly, either outright banning of all gatherings, or limiting gatherings to smaller crowds (we’ve seen bans of groups of more than 2 people in Zimbabwe all the way up to bans of more than 100 people in Togo).
+As of July 12, 2020:

-Governments are increasingly cracking down on dissent by using excessive force or by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
+Governments are increasingly cracking down on dissent by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
+At least 8 countries have introduced such new measures, or are relying on existing laws and regulations.

 ICNL’s Africa Team is observing some interesting trends as the pandemic progresses, which are likely to have an impact on the work of civil society and other stakeholders.
 We will update these, and others that may arise, with examples and case studies as the situation unfolds.